 Max Explains Everything Soccer Expert by Stacy McAnulty, illustrated by Deborah Hocking

-What a funny and playful kids-eye view of the game of soccer.
-I really like that it doesn’t focus on winning but the fun of playing and of course, the snacks.
-Max explains everything from warming up to what to bring “The game starts when the ref blows the whistle.
+A funny and playful kids-eye view of the game of soccer that doesn’t focus on winning but the fun of playing and of course, the snacks.
+Max explains everything from warming up to what to bring to the game.
+“The game starts when the ref blows the whistle.
 He’s the guy in yellow, and he has a whistle.
 (You should not bring your own whistle.)
 Other stuff you should not bring to a soccer game: crayons.
 A blanket (even if you just want to wear it as a cape).“

 The Field by Baptiste Paul, illustrated by Jacqueline Alcantara

 This enchanting picture book shows the joy of kids playing soccer (futbol) — in a green field on a Caribbean island.
 They get set up and start to play but the rain comes pouring down.
 Will they play on?
 Of course, they will!
 At least until their mamas call them home at the end of the day.
 Multilingual text in English and Creole give this story a rich, unique flavor.
 Aren’t these illustrations vibrant?!
 Bol.
 Ball.
 Soulye.
 Shoes.
 Goal.
 Goal.

 Goodnight Soccer by Michael Dahl, illustrated by Christina E. Forshay

 A little girl says goodnight to a soccer game, the kickoff to the final goal.

 Pelé, King of Soccer / Pelé, Ele Rey del futbol by Monica Brown, illustrated by Rudy Gutierrez Dramatic illustrations help narrate the inspiring bilingual story of a poor boy from Brazil who became the best soccer player in the world — Pelé.